Prajjwal/lambda-papers/_posts/2019-10-14-linux-file-locking-ruby.md

 Aha!
 So `File#flock` actually issues an advisory lock, which means that other processes are free to ignore the locking protocol if they so desire.
-Advisory locking are in contrast to *mandatory locking*, which prevents this sort of thing from happening.
+Advisory locking is in contrast to *mandatory locking*, which prevents this sort of thing from happening.
 Some environments, notably Windows(!), have certain types of locks enforced by the filesystem by default!
 Ruby's file locking inherits all of `flock(2)`'s flaws: